Are you wondering about things to do in Stratford Ontario? You’ve come to the right place!

 - Head to the rural region of Norfolk County on the north shore of Lake Erie offering beach towns, lavender farms, wineries, and more.
 Stratford to Norfolk County is an hour’s drive.

-Experience Stratford Ontario – a place so rich in arts, history, and culture, with an amazing food scene – like seriously, you can eat your way through this town!
+So how did you enjoy your Stratford Ontario things to do guide?
+Are you convinced this is a place so rich in arts, history, and culture?
+Are you wanting to go to try out this amazing food scene – like seriously, you can eat your way through this town!
 Stratford offers up some really cool small town vibes with a little bit of something for everyone who visits here.